Mellanox/network-operator/deployment/network-operator/README.md

 ### Upgrade CRDs to compatible version

-The network-operator helm chart contains a pre-upgrade hook that will automatically upgrade required CRDs in the cluster.
+The network-operator helm chart contains a hook(pre-install, pre-upgrade) that will automatically upgrade required CRDs in the cluster.
 The hook is enabled by default.
 If you don't want to upgrade CRDs with helm automatically, you can disable auto upgrade by setting `upgradeCRDs: false` in the helm chart values.
 Then you can follow the guide below to download and apply CRDs for the concrete version of the network-operator.